Affiliate disclosure: This guide contains Viator links. If you book through them we earn a small commission at no extra cost to you.

 What to bring

-• Field guide — Lars Borrow & Ron Demey, Birds of Senegal and The Gambia (Helm).
-The definitive reference.
+- Field guide — Borrow & Demey, Birds of Senegal and The Gambia (Helm).
+The reference.

-• Lightweight long trousers — dawn birding at Kotu Creek means mosquito exposure
+- Lightweight long trousers — dawn at Kotu Creek means mosquitoes

 Budget for a birding trip

-Total on-ground cost per day: £25–55, including guiding.
-Significantly less expensive than equivalent European birdwatching tourism.
+On-ground cost per day: £25–55, guiding included — far less than the equivalent European birdwatching tourism.

 Organised birding tours

-Several UK operators run dedicated Gambia birding tours led by expert ornithologists.
-These include Naturetrek, Limosa Holidays and Birding Ecotours.
-They are more expensive than self-arrangement but include expert leaders, pre-arranged transport and accommodation suited to early starts.
-[VERIFY: 2026 departure schedules]
+Several UK operators run dedicated Gambia birding tours led by expert ornithologists — Naturetrek, Limosa Holidays and Birding Ecotours among them.
+They cost more than arranging it yourself, but include expert leaders, pre-arranged transport, and accommodation set up for early starts.

 FAQ